-Dexter Brown is a doctoral student in the Departments of Classics and Religious Studies.
-He is interested broadly in Ancient Greek language and literature, ranging across the disciplines of classical philology and Religious Studies.
-He specializes in (1) the reception of Homeric poetry, especially within the Homeric scholia, and (2) the Jewish-Greek commentary tradition on the Septuagint, especially Philo of Alexandria.
-His dissertation concerns the very idea of “Homer” and “Moses” as authors in Ancient Greek literary scholarship and the development of a poetics centered around an author’s “intent.”
+Dexter Brown is a doctoral student (ABD) in the Departments of Classics and Religious Studies.
+He is interested broadly in Ancient Greek language and literature, ranging across the disciplines of classical philology, Ancient Judaism, and Early Christianity.
+He specializes in two entangled areas of ancient literary criticism: (1) the reception of Homeric poetry, especially the Homeric scholia, and (2) the Hellenistic Jewish commentary tradition on the Septuagint, especially Philo of Alexandria.
+He is currently finishing his dissertation, “The Intentionalist Turn in Antiquity: The Idea of ‘Homer’ and ‘Moses’ as Authors in Ancient Greek Literary Criticism.”

-Other research interests include: linguistic variation and diachronic development of Post-Classical Greek, including the New Testament; Theories of Philology (Classical and Biblical); Ancient language Pedagogy; Greek Prose and Verse Composition.
+Other research interests include: Linguistic variation and diachronic development of Post-Classical Greek; Theories of philology; Ancient language pedagogy; Greek prose and verse composition.